|MP 7.01.29||Percutaneous Electrical Nerve Stimulation (PENS) and Percutaneous Neuromodulation Therapy (PNT)|

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

 In response to requests, input was received from 5 physician specialty societies and 2 academic medical centers while this policy was under review in 2011.The input was mixed regarding whether PENS and PNT should be considered investigational or medically necessary.

-The literature on percutaneous electrical nerve stimulation (PENS) and percutaneous neuromodulation therapy (PNT) consists primarily of small controlled trials with unclear blinding and short follow-up.
+Percutaneous electrical nerve stimulation (PENS) and percutaneous neuromodulation therapy (PNT) are therapies that combine the features of electroacupuncture and transcutaneous electrical nerve stimulation.
+PENS is performed with a few needle electrodes while PNT uses very fine needle-like electrode arrays that are placed in close proximity to the painful area to stimulate peripheral sensory nerves in the soft tissue.
+The literature on PENS and PNT consists primarily of small controlled trials with unclear blinding and short follow-up.
 In the highest quality trial of PENS conducted to date, no difference in outcomes was found between the active (30 minutes of stimulation at 10 needles) and sham (5 minutes of stimulation at 2 needles) treatment.
 Literature searches have identified only 2 small trials on PNT, and clinical input on the efficacy of PENS and PNT was mixed.
 The effect of these treatment approaches on health outcomes is uncertain.
 PENS and PNT are considered investigational.